William Baldwin (Maryland politician)

 William Baldwin (died June 22, 1895) was an American politician from Maryland.
-He served as a member of the Maryland House of Delegates, representing Harford County from 1870 to 1872.
+He was a member of the Maryland House of Delegates, representing Harford County from 1870 to 1872.

 Early life

-William Baldwin was born in Harford County, Maryland.
+Baldwin was born in Harford County, Maryland.

 Career

 Baldwin was a Democrat.
-He served as a member of the Maryland House of Delegates, representing Harford County from 1870 to 1872.
+He was a member of the Maryland House of Delegates, representing Harford County from 1870 to 1872.

 Baldwin was president of the Harford Agricultural Association for five years.
 He was a director of the Harford Mutual Fire Insurance Company.

 Personal life

 Baldwin married Miss Powell.
 She died around 1881.
 They had one son, Silas.

 Baldwin died on June 22, 1895, at the age of 79, at Upper Cross Roads in Harford County.